 The why’s and where’s of PAYD

-Managing Director Frédéric Bruneteau outlines the current state of the insurance telematics market in his more recent interview with M2M Apps.
+Managing Director Frédéric Bruneteau outlines the current state of the insurance telematics market and discusses the new PAYD model in his more recent interview with M2M Apps.

 M2M APPS: Could you start by outlining your consultancy activities and explain why you decided to call the company PTOLEMUS?

 FREDERIC BRUNETEAU: I’ll start with the name.
 Ptolemus’s geographic work, conducted in the 3rd century, allowed maps of different continents to be assembled into the first global map.
 In the 21st century PTOLEMUS helps its clients assemble different M2M components to get another bigger picture: an end-to-end solution.
 Maybe the analogy is a bit contrived but we like it!
 Back to the present.
 We’re a consultancy that’s entirely focused on telematics and location-based services.
 I founded the company and we have offices in Brussels, Paris, Munich, Milan and Boston.
 We also work with telematics specialists around the world, which enables us to address global mobility issues.

 M2M APPS: When and why did you decide to focus exclusively on telematics and location-based services?

 FREDERIC BRUNETEAU: Three years ago we could foresee the emergence of a sweet spot.
 The cost of M2M hardware and wireless connectivity was falling and when it reached a critical point, we expected to see some amazing solutions coming to the market.
 That’s happened.
 But we also realized that innovation could transform established industries.
 For example, it is currently happening in the auto insurance market, where telematics is changing the rules of the game.
 That is why we started to focus on this business.